ZerothAngel/zPermissions/doc/faq.md

 *   **What does the `opaque-inheritance` option do?**

-    When `opaque-inheritance` is true (the default from version 0.9 - 0.9.19), each assigned group is fully resolved before moving on to the next.
+    When `opaque-inheritance` is true (the default setting), each assigned group is fully resolved before moving on to the next.
 This means *the ancestor groups* of higher-weight assigned groups take precedence over lower-weight groups.

     When false, ancestor groups that were already resolved are no longer resolved again.